decentralized-identity/trustdidweb-v03/spec/example.md

 #### Log File For Version 2

-The new version 2 `didlog.txt` file contains two entries, one for each version of the DIDDoc.
+The new version 2 `did.jsonl` file contains two entries, one for each version of the DIDDoc.
 The data integrity proof on the version 2 entry **MUST** be from an `authentication` key from the version 1 DIDDoc.